slott56/slott56.github.io/Pelican/content/blog/2023/12/2023-12-12-understanding_the_abstraction.rst

 that are just what were expected.
 The "out-of-date" business doesn't enter into our experience when we're making changes that update the static diagram we want.

-Anyone (even me) can get things to work by simply creating axes, crating a "fill" (a Polygon, actually), and being happy.
+Anyone (even me) can get things to work by simply creating axes, creating a "fill" (a Polygon, actually), and being happy.
 The ``plt.show()`` works.

 But that's actually **not** right for the kinds of things I was trying to do.